Child Support Guidelines

 Expense reimbursements or in-kind payments (for example, use of a company car, free housing, or reimbursed meals) received by a parent in the course of employment, self-employment, or operation of a business are counted as income if they are significant and reduce personal living expenses.

 (3) Potential or Imputed Income.
-If the court finds that a parent’s voluntary unemployment or underemployment is the result of the parent’s bad faith or deliberate suppression of income to avoid or minimize his or her child support obligation, child support may be calculated based on the parent’s potential, rather than actual, income.
-Potential income may not be imputed to a parent who is physically or mentally incapacitated or is caring for a child who is under the age of three years and for whom child support is being determined.
+If the court finds that the parent’s voluntary unemployment or underemployment is the result of the parent’s bad faith or deliberate suppression of income to avoid or minimize his or her child support obligation, child support may be calculated based on the parent’s potential, rather than actual, income.
+Potential income may not be imputed to a parent who is physically or mentally incapacitated or is the primary custodian for a child who is under the age of three years and for whom child support is being determined.
+In compliance with 45 C.F.R. § 302.56(c)(3), incarceration may not be treated as voluntary unemployment in establishing or modifying a child support order.

-The amount of potential income imputed to a parent must be based on the parent’s employment potential and probable earnings level based on the parent’s recent work history, occupational qualifications and prevailing job opportunities and earning levels in the community.
-If the parent has no recent work history or vocational training, potential income should not be less than the minimum hourly wage for a 40-hour work week.
+The amount of potential income imputed to a parent must be based on the parent’s assets, residence, employment potential and probable earnings level based on the parent’s recent work history, occupational qualifications and prevailing job opportunities and earning levels in the community and other relevant background factors relating to the parent’s actual earning potential.
+If the parent has no recent work history or vocational training, potential income should not be less than the minimum hourly wage for a 35-hour work week.

 A parent’s financial responsibility (as determined below) for his or her natural or adopted children who currently reside with the parent (other than children for whom child support is being determined in the pending action) is deducted from the parent’s gross income.
 Use of this deduction is appropriate when a child support order is entered or modified, but may not be the sole basis for modifying an existing order.